 If you’re amazed at how they strive to protect their users’ data, read on below to learn what kind of analysis they provide on raw DNA data!

 Your Promethease report will include health information and whether you are at high risk for certain medical conditions, such as breast cancer and Alzheimer’s disease.
-The whole report is long and can be dense with medical terms that are hard to interpret, however you can follow this guide to help you filter, sort and simplify your report.
+Promethease reviews indicate that users often find the whole report to be long and it can be dense with medical terms that are hard to interpret.
+However, you can follow this guide to help you filter, sort and simplify your report.
 It may also be helpful to ask a geneticist or genetic counselor to help you understand your results.